 - Preheat oven to 350 F (180 C) and spray a 9×5 inch loaf pan with baking spray.
 Line a piece of overhanging parchment paper across the long side of the pan.

 - Whisk together oats, wheat flour, all purpose flour, brown sugar, sifted cocoa powder, baking powder, baking soda, salt, ground cinnamon, ginger, and cloves in a medium bowl.

 - In a separate bowl stir together milk, mashed bananas, maple syrup, eggs, and vegetable oil until evenly mixed.

-- Pour batter into parchment lined loaf pan and let sit for 10 minutes.
+- Transfer batter into a parchment paper lined loaf pan and allow to sit for 10 minutes.

 - Sprinkle more oats and chocolate chips across the top.